Sacraments

 Confirmation I – IV classes are part of the St. Lawrence Martyr Faith Formation Program held on Sunday mornings, 9:30 -10:45 am, at Holy Family Parish Center.
 Confirmation preparation is a 2-year program which includes Christian service and retreat requirements.
 Classes enroll in the fall.

-RCIA is offered for adults who desire to become members of the Catholic Church.
-Our collaborative welcomes new members into the Catholic Church through a process of education, faith sharing, and rituals known as the Rite of Christian Initiation of Adults (RCIA)
+OCIA is offered for adults who desire to become members of the Catholic Church.
+Our collaborative welcomes new members into the Catholic Church through a process of education, faith sharing, and rituals and is now known as (OCIA), the Order of Christian Initiation of Adults (formerly RCIA).

-The RCIA process can be adapted to meet the specific needs of children and youth who come into the Church.
+The OCIA process can be adapted to meet the specific needs of children and youth who come into the Church.

 Please contact Fr.
-Mike to begin this process.
+Kevin to begin this process.

 “Go, therefore, and make disciples of all nations. . . teaching them to observe all that I have commanded you.”
 Mt.
 28:19-20